qaware/update-brew-tap-toc-action/README.md

 # update-brew-tap-toc-action

 This GitHub action reads the Homebrew tap folder and procduces a table of content.
-The list of formulae is then placed in the specified files.
+The list of formulae is then placed in the specified files, eg. your README.md.

 ## Example